Inbound Process of Housing

-As always, keep all your important documents and records with you as hand carried baggage.
-Due to increased airport security, please check with your airline or visit http://www.usfk.mil/? or https://travel.state.gov/content/travel.html for more information on what is allowed in carry-on luggage.
+As always, keep all your important documents and records with you as hand-carried baggage.
+Due to increased airport security, please check with your airline or visit https://www.usfk.mil/? or https://travel.state.gov/content/travel.html for more information on what is allowed in carry-on luggage.

 For your checked baggage, remember to check your orders and confirm with your airline about the number of bags and the weight limit.
 Some suggested essentials are current seasonal clothes, comfortable shoes, personal entertainment, favorite snacks, and any car/ booster seats that you will need.

 Your unaccompanied baggage or express shipment may be the only shipment you receive while you live in a hotel or temporary housing until your permanent housing is settled.
 Even if you move into your permanent housing right away, your household goods may not arrive for a few months.
 Consider sending the following items as unaccompanied baggage: